Mastering Corporate Messaging: Examples, Framework and Strategies

 What is a Company Message?

-Simply, a company message is how your brand communicates to its customers and stakeholders.
-It helps you keep your customers engaged and build lasting relationships.
+A company message is how a brand communicates with its customers and stakeholders.
+It helps keep customers engaged and build lasting relationships.

-At the very least, your company message must:
+At the very least, the company message must:

-• Highlight your brand values and align them with your objectives
+• Highlight the brand values and align them with the objectives

 • Maintain consistency over time and throughout your communication channels